Amazon is fighting a union drive in Alabama. In Europe, its workers are already unionized.

-While the leaders of the Bessemer drive, in order to win their election have to convince more than half their colleagues who vote in the election to support the union, that wouldn’t be necessary in many European countries, where, unions can gain a toehold even if only a fraction of employees at a given company are members.
-One major exception is the United Kingdom, where Amazon workers are not represented by a union, and labor laws are more comparable to those in the United States.
+While the leaders of the Bessemer drive to win their election have to convince more than half of their colleagues who vote in the election to support the union, that wouldn’t be necessary in many European countries.
+There, unions can gain a toehold even if only a fraction of employees at a given company are members.
+One major exception is Britain, where Amazon workers are not represented by a union, and labor laws are more comparable to those in the United States.

 The presence of robust unions in Amazon’s international workforce hasn’t stopped the company from expanding into countries that it sees as lucrative new markets.
 But that doesn’t mean that the company’s relationship with unions hasn’t been fraught.

-Amazon has been unwilling to sit down with workers and negotiate pay and conditions, which makes it an “outlier” for Europe, said Christy Hoffman, the general secretary of UNI Global Union, which represents roughly 20 million service sector workers worldwide.
+Amazon has been unwilling to sit down with workers and negotiate pay and conditions, which makes it an “outlier” for Europe, said Christy Hoffman, general secretary of the UNI Global Union, which represents roughly 20 million service sector workers worldwide.

-“Their attitude is ‘We’re not going to do anything unless we’re forced to,’” Hoffman said.
+“Their attitude is, ‘We’re not going to do anything unless we’re forced to,’” Hoffman said.

-In many European countries, Amazon workers are covered by collective bargaining agreements that apply to whole sectors of the economy — meaning that Amazon has to meet certain minimum standards that apply to all e-commerce companies, or all retailers.
+In many European countries, Amazon workers are covered by collective-bargaining agreements that apply to whole sectors of the economy — meaning that Amazon has to meet certain minimum standards that apply to all e-commerce companies or all retailers.

 Major corporations have typically been willing to negotiate with unions and form company-specific agreements that go above and beyond those minimum requirements.
 That’s not the case with Amazon, Hoffman said.
-Legally, the e-commerce giant isn’t obligated to do so: Countries like Germany and Italy don’t require companies to enter companywide collective bargaining agreements, because “that’s just what employers do.”
+Legally, the e-commerce giant isn’t obligated to do so: Countries such as Germany and Italy don’t require companies to enter companywide collective bargaining agreements because “that’s just what employers do.”

 Instead, Amazon workers across Europe have resorted to going on strike to demand changes — especially over the past year, as the coronavirus pandemic has pushed safety concerns to the forefront.

 One of the most dramatic showdowns took place in France last spring as online purchases surged during lockdown.
-After workers expressed concerns about the lack of social distancing inside the company’s warehouses and staged a walkout, unions successfully sued and Amazon was banned from shipping nonessential products.
+After workers expressed concerns about the lack of social distancing inside the company’s warehouses and staged a walkout, unions successfully sued, and Amazon was banned from shipping nonessential products.

 Amazon took issue with the French court’s ruling, which stated that the company had “failed to recognize its obligations regarding the security and health of its workers.”
-But it ultimately agreed to negotiate with the unions, and reached a deal that allowed warehouses to reopen after a month.
+But it ultimately agreed to negotiate with the unions and reached a deal that allowed warehouses to reopen after a month.

 Single-day strikes have also called attention to the grueling pace of work for Amazon warehouse workers and delivery drivers.
 On Monday, Italy witnessed its first nationwide strike involving Amazon’s entire logistics division, including third-party contractors.
 While union officials estimated that as many as three-quarters of all workers hadn’t reported to their jobs, Amazon said the total was closer to 10 percent of the company’s 9,500 employee in the country and 20 percent of third-party contractors.

-Amazon has disputed the notion that it only adheres to the minimum requirements set out in sector collective bargaining agreements, noting that its starting wage in Italy is roughly seven percent higher than what’s required.
-The company argues that its large workforce is proof that many people are eager to work for Amazon and take advantage of benefits like tuition reimbursement.
+Amazon has disputed the notion that it adheres to only the minimum requirements set out in sector collective-bargaining agreements, noting that its starting wage in Italy is roughly 7 percent higher than what’s required.
+The company argues that its large workforce is proof that many people are eager to work for Amazon and take advantage of benefits such as tuition reimbursement.

 While Amazon respects employees’ decisions to be part of a union, spokesman Stuart Jackson wrote in a statement, “the fact is, we already offer excellent pay, excellent benefits and excellent opportunities for career growth, all while working in a safe, modern work environment.
 The unions know this.”